 As your managed company(MC) and user count increases, so does the overhead of managing access control.
 For this reason it's a good practice to develop a set of standardized roles to use across the entire client base.
 This way, no matter which MC you are administering, you are ensured access control is consistent across the enterprise.

 Account Transfer is an optional feature that should be configured by the Keeper Administrator during the initial deployment phase of the Keeper rollout.
 The reason for this is because Account Transfer relies on the sharing of encryption keys between users that have rights to perform the transfer.
 The exchange of keys occurs when the user logs into their vault to retain Keeper's Zero Knowledge infrastructure.
 Therefore, the Account Transfer setup must be configured prior to the user's account being transferred.

-Below is a list of recommended Enforcement Settings The following is applicable to your MSP technicians and end users alike:
+Below is a list of recommended Enforcement Policies.
+The following is applicable to your MSP technicians and managed company end-users.

 Require Use of 2FA - Toggle to enable.
 Located under “Two-Factor Authentication”